The following courses have special sign-up procedures.

 Be sure to add to your program the call number for any PE course or varsity sport you plan on participating in.

 Students who enter as first-years must complete the one required semester of PE by the end of the first year.
-A student who does not meet that timetable, and has not been granted a deferment, will receive an F for PE for that semester.

 To begin a language above an introductory level, you must take a language placement exam.
 See the list of exams, times and places on the Academic Calendar at the beginning of each semester.
 If you take a language placement exam, the resulting placement is final and supersedes any other method of placement.